nikogura/nikogura.com/NikOguraResume.md

 *(Wait, you keep an OpenStack installer on your keychain?
 Yup.
 Because I can.)*

+Nowadays everybody wants to talk about Kubernetes.
+I have you covered.
+I've built production ready K8S clusters.
+Several of them in fact.
+I've also built the systems that give people self-service access to them, and the ability to deploy code to them with the click of a button.

+Familiar with the Kubernetes source code?
+Check.
+Blue/Green deployments?
+Ayup.
+Not just blue/green either.
+As many colors as you need- think cached precompiled javascript assets in a world-wide CDN stretching back in time.
+How many?
+How long does your cache live?
+Not only do you have to deploy them, you have to clean 'em up when you're satisfied the pods are no longer in use.

 ## Containers 'n Stuff
 Been there, done that.
 I wrote something funky to do local container orchestration for Apple.
 This was before Docker Compose was really stable.
 Now I recommend we all just Docker's version, cos it's open source and awesome.